coderofsalvation/coderofsalvation.github.io/_posts/2016-05-18-the-child-innovator-and-perfectionist.md

 <img src="/public/img/child.png"/>

-## What makes perfectionist powerful
+## What makes perfectionists powerful

-Perfectionist have lots of internal dialogue while doing something.
+Perfectionists have lots of internal dialogue while doing something.
-Sometimes it even overclouds getting things done.
 They tend to improve/nitpick things made by innovators and beginners.

 <img src="/public/img/perfectionist.png"/>

+A perfectionist has nobody to look up to, only down.
-A perfectionist will quarrel about style of coding, softwareprocess, and lacks empathy and interest in marketing.
+He/she will quarrel about style of coding, softwareprocess, lack of leadership, empathy and interest in marketing.
-In general they lack leadership.
+They shine in pointing out (security) issues upfront.

 ## The sweet spot: the innovator